 14. Cook County, Minnesota

-By far, the best place to see the Northern Lights in the lower 48 states is in Cook County, Minnesota.
+Cook County, Minnesota, is the best place to see the Northern Lights in the lower 48 states.
 This region of Minnesota offers incredible state parks, tourist attractions, wilderness, and epic lodging options.

 - Grand Portage State Park